machinezone/IXWebSocket/README.md

 ## Examples

-The examples folder countains a simple chat program, using a node.js broadcast server.
+The ws folder countains many interactive programs for chat and file transfers demonstrating client and server usage.

 Here is what the client API looks like.